What we learned from the UK's general election that will shape politics over the coming years

 No election has seen this many Cabinet ministers lose their seats in Parliament, including some who were prospective candidates to replace Rishi Sunak when he steps down as leader of the party.

-Among the 11 Cabinet ministers who have lost their seats, perhaps the most consequential is Penny Mordaunt, who gained international notoriety when she held up a large sword throughout much of last year's coronation of King Charles III.
+With all but one of the 650 contests reported, a dozen Cabinet ministers lost their seats.
+Perhaps the most consequential for the future of the Conservative Party is Penny Mordaunt, who gained international notoriety when she held up a large sword throughout much of last year's coronation of King Charles III.
 She was widely tipped to be a future leader as she has support across the party.

 Others included Defense Secretary Grant Shapps, Transport Secretary Mark Harper and Education Secretary Gillian Keegan.